 With many stores to keep track of, things can easily get missed.
 Particularly if there is limited communication between the shop floor, marketing teams and head office.
 Tracking in-store compliance can improve your store performance by introducing accountability in stores.
 It also allows you to collect, update and cleanse your information on fixtures and fittings, POS requirements and layouts.

 When it comes to maximising store performance, the customer’s experience is key.
 Online and offline interactions need to work hand-in-hand to support the customer on their buying journey.
-With an increasing demand for click-and-collect, be certain your in-store campaigns mirror your marketing efforts elsewhere.
-Customers are looking for consistency and familiarity.
+You need to be certain your in-store campaigns mirror your marketing efforts elsewhere.
+Customers like consistency and familiarity.

-The in-store experience has changed, but retailers still have the opportunity to provide a service that can’t be replicated online.
-Make it memorable for all the right reasons: strict safety measures, clear signage, impeccable service from knowledgeable staff and great displays.
+Retailers still have the opportunity to provide a service that can’t be replicated online.
+Make it memorable for all the right reasons: great merchandise, clear signage, impeccable service from knowledgeable staff and eye-catching displays.

 Given the growth of omnichannel, we’ve dedicated a complete, detailed guide to cross-channel marketing campaigns.